 Check after 3 hours and add some water if it's looking too dry.
 You can cook for even longer by adding a little extra water at the beginning and setting the oven to 120°C, or for less time by cooking at a slightly higher temperature

 Serve with pappardelle, tagliatelle or (non-traditionally but popularly) spaghetti, cooked as per instructions in well-salted water.
 The sauce should be mixed through the pasta and not served as a blob on top.
 There's enough sauce for around 1kg of pasta, or half will do 500-600g, which should be enough for four hungry people.
-Top with some grated parmiggiano.
+Top with some grated Parmiggiano Reggiano.
 This dish is popular with picky eaters who don't like to see chunks of vegetables as the fine chopping and long cooking time means that most of them have dissolved.
-If you have leftovers, this ragu makes a brilliant conversion to a Chilli con Carne, for an additional day or two of dinners.
+Finally, if you have leftovers, this ragu makes a brilliant conversion to a Chilli con Carne, for an additional day or two of dinners.

 Use 5% pork and beef mince, use semi-skimmed milk and replace the olive oil with 1-cal spray.
 However, this quantity produces 8 portions at least, so even a tablespoon of olive oil ends up as only about ¼ teaspoon per serving.
 You could also forego the wine step, although the flavour won't be as good.